 As the coronavirus pandemic continues to keep most people at home, there may be one beneficial side effect – Americans are overturning the nation’s reputation for chronic sleep deprivation and sleeping almost 20 percent longer.
 Whether or not you fall in that category, you may be considering how you can improve your sleep environment.
 After all, good sleep is essential to keeping healthy and reduce stress, especially during high-anxiety periods that can disrupt many routines.
 Can a smart bed or high-tech mattress help you on the journey to the land of nod?
 We consulted sleep experts, including a sleep physician, researcher and coach on how to choose a smart bed that works for your needs.

-SKIP AHEAD Best smart beds of 2020
+SKIP AHEAD Best smart beds

 Smart bed temperatures